January 29, 2018

 Midtown Reader opened in November 2016 and offers a mixture of bestsellers, indie picks, and books by local Florida authors.
 And from their fun Twitter account, it looks like they have damn fine taste in literature.

-The books worst affected by the leak were in the mystery, fiction, and children’s sections, which leads us to assume that either Nancy Drew or Harriet the Spy is currently investigating the possibility of foul play.
+The books worst affected by the leak were in the mystery, fiction, and children’s sections, which leads us to believe that either Nancy Drew or Harriet the Spy is currently interviewing the repairman.

 Susan Rella is the managing editor at Melville House, and a former bookseller.